Jay Lethal: Lethal Consequences (2008–2009)

 At Bound for Glory IV Lethal won the Steel Asylum match to become the number 1 contender to the X Division title.
 On the October 23 live episode of Impact!
 Sheik Abdul Bashir defeated Lethal to retain the championship.
 The following week, Lethal along with A.J.
-Styles, Samoa Joe, Consequences Creed, Petey Williams, Eric Young, O.D.B. and The Motor City Machineguns formed a faction of younger wrestlers known as the TNA Frontline to oppose The Main Event Mafia.
+Styles, Samoa Joe, Consequences Creed, Petey Williams, Eric Young, O.D.B. and The Motor City Machine Guns formed a faction of younger wrestlers known as the TNA Frontline to oppose The Main Event Mafia.